-Summer’s the season we dream of all year — surely, now’s the time we can somehow wring out more time to read.
+Summer’s the season we dream of all year — surely, this impending time of year will allow us to somehow wring out more time to read.

 Whether it’s a frothy paperback smudged with Coppertone and savored on a sandy beach or an electronic thriller that soothes your nerves through turbulence at 33,000 feet, summertime is reading time.